 The first Ghanaian to be selected for the United States Department Internet Freedom Fellow in 2013, also a 2011 Knight Digital Media Fellow from UC Berkeley Graduate School of Journalism and a TEDx Fellow, Mac-Jordan has worked with various teams from Blogging Ghana, Ghana Think Foundation, Google Ghana, iSpace Ghana, TED and others.

 As part of his efforts to increase online connectivity, Degadjor and his team of technology enthusiasts have organized BarCamps, a series of workshops that teach Ghanaians how to use the internet and also foster collaboration among their peers.
 He also promotes opportunities from the African continent at any given time on his blog: www.macjordangh.com.
-He believes there is an incredible talent, resources and potential in Africa that he’s very keen in helping his fellow Africans inspire Africa.

 He’s currently working on a couple of social projects focused, both locally and internationally.
 Follow his rants on Twitter @MacJordan for more.